- HIV is a virus that attacks the immune system, our body’s natural defence against illness.

 What is HIV?

-HIV is a virus that gradually attacks the immune system, which is our body’s natural defence against illness.
-The virus destroys a type of white blood cell called a T-helper cell and makes copies of itself inside them.
-T-helper cells are also referred to as CD4 cells.1
+HIV is a virus that attacks cells in the immune system, which is our body’s natural defence against illness.
+The virus destroys a type of white blood cell in the immune system called a T-helper cell, and makes copies of itself inside these cells.
+T-helper cells are also referred to as CD4 cells.

 Basic facts about HIV